 (b) An applicant for initial registration shall establish proof of ownership as follows:

 (1) For a boat manufactured after January 1, 1993, a manufacturer’s certificate of origin indicating transfer of ownership from the manufacturer, distributor or dealer to the applicant.
 The original manufacturer’s certificate of origin shall be attached to the Form REV-336 and submitted to the Commission

 (2) For a boat manufactured before January 1, 1993, or when the manufacturer’s certificate of origin is not available, a bill of sale or invoice issued or prepared by the seller showing all of the following:

 (i) The name and address of the seller.

 (ii) The name and address of the purchaser.

 (iii) The name and address of the legal owner.

-(d) A manufacturer, dealer or other person may not sell or otherwise transfer a new watercraft to a dealer for the purposes of display or resale without delivering to the dealer a completed manufacturer's certificate of origin.
-A dealer may not purchase or acquire a new watercraft without obtaining from the seller thereof the manufacturer's certificate.
+(e) A manufacturer, dealer or other person may not sell or otherwise transfer a new boat to a dealer for the purposes of display or resale without delivering to the dealer a completed manufacturer’s certificate of origin.
+A dealer may not purchase or acquire a new boat without obtaining from the seller thereof the manufacturer’s certificate.